justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ###### by [Justin Ethier](https://github.com/justinethier)

-This document covers some of the background on how Cyclone was written, including aspects of the compiler and runtime system.
-This is a revision of the [original document](Writing-the-Cyclone-Scheme-Compiler.md), written over a year ago in August 2015, when the compiler was self hosting but before the new garbage collector was written.
-Basically this is an update that includes everything that has happened since then.
+This is a revision of the [original write-up](Writing-the-Cyclone-Scheme-Compiler.md), written over a year ago in August 2015, when the compiler was self hosting but before the new garbage collector was written.
+This version includes everything that has happened since then, and attempts to provide a constructive background on how Cyclone was written.

 Before we get started, I want to give a big **Thank You** to everyone that has contributed to the Scheme community.
 Cyclone is based on the community's latest revision of the Scheme language and wherever possible existing code from the community was reused or repurposed for this project, instead of starting from scratch.
 At the end of this document is a list of helpful online resources.
 Without high quality Scheme resources like these the Cyclone project would not have been possible.